 By placing user recommendations next to certain menu items – even if only on digital forms of the menu – it inspires the inherent confidence that people have in their fellow consumers.

-4. Encourage Online Reviewschecking online reviews
+4. Encourage Online Reviews

 Though customer reviews can work as extremely effective marketing content, many prospective diners don’t see them that way.
 Instead, they see honest appraisals of the food and service of the restaurants they are thinking about visiting.